Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 History:

-The Ultrafreeze was once a large, hardworking freezer cargo ship that transported goods through the Caribbean.
+The Ultrafreeze was once a large, hardworking freezer cargo ship.
+It transported goods through the Caribbean.
 In the 1970s, a catastrophic onboard fire led to the deliberate sinking of the vessel to create an artificial reef.
-Today, her broken and scattered remains create an underwater maze that adventurous divers can weave through.
-Twisted metal, towering hull sections, and thick marine growth make the Ultrafreeze one of the most dramatic — and hauntingly beautiful — wreck dives in the area.
+Today, her broken and scattered remains create an underwater maze that adventurous divers can explore.
+Twisted metal, towering hull sections, and thick marine growth make the Ultrafreeze one of the most dramatic and hauntingly beautiful wreck dives in the area.

 Scuba Diving only